adammeester/basic-users-app/README.md

 # Context-pattern branch:

-This demonstrates a basic usage of the context-api pattern - although the app is not fully utilising it's strengths in it's current state, if the app was expanded, this gives the app more scalability and gives a better way to share state between components and avoid prop-drilling
+This demonstrates a basic usage of the context-api pattern - although the app is not fully utilising its strengths in its current state, if the app was expanded, this gives the app more scalability and gives a better way to share state between components and avoid prop-drilling

 TODO: would introduce a transformer layer which would transform the api response into a more friendly format